 Wimbledon is here!
 This is one of the world’s biggest tennis tournaments and the most prestigious of the Majors, so we could not let this opportunity pass without exploring some tennis vocabulary.
 These few weeks of Grand Slam tennis offer a great chance to prepare a sporty EFL lesson with a traditional UK flavour.
 The event runs from 25th June until 16th July 2017, so grab your racket and let’s explore the traditions of Wimbledon and learn some useful tennis vocabulary!
 Continue reading

-The pop star and esteemed singer-songwriter George Michael sadly passed away on Christmas Day.
+This Christmas was the first anniversary of the death of pop star and esteemed singer-songwriter George Michael, who passed away on Christmas Day 2016.
 As a tribute to his song-writing talent and philanthropic work we have taken one of his most famous tracks as inspiration for language learners.
 Careless Whisper contains many interesting phrases that are useful to English language students, so let’s consider this classic song and use George’s clever and evocative lyrics to help EFL learners get to grips with some new vocabulary and expressions.
 Continue reading

-Have you been enjoying the cold snap?
-With the thermometer diving towards zero over the past few weeks, it’s time to think about winter vocabulary.
+Are you enjoying the cold snap?
+With the thermometer diving towards zero across the UK and Christmas just around the corner, it’s time to think about winter weather vocabulary.
 There are many ways to describe a cold day – certainly useful when living in a northern climate!
 From cool to chilly to freezing, whether the wind is breezy, blustery or gale-force – with or without a downpour – cold weather vocabulary is always handy at this time of year.
 Read on to explore the English vocabulary you need to talk about the cold weather.
 Continue reading

 Halloween is an exciting holiday occasion and the perfect time to learn some new vocabulary – so why not learn with a classic song!
 Monster Mash is a fun Halloween-themed pop song by Bobby ‘Boris’ Pickett and the Crypt Kickers, recorded in 1962.
 It contains lots of spooky vocabulary and is a great way to expand your knowledge of idioms – and enjoy some Halloween-flavoured language fun.
 This is great listening material for the EFL class.
 Will you do the Monster Mash?
 Continue reading